svuolli/wttf/README.md

 The API (and ABI) is not stable.
 I am currently not going to pay any attention that existing programs using wttf keeps working when I change something.
-But my long term goal is to make the API stable, so that new features won't brake programs using the old features.
+But my long term goal is to make the API stable, so that new features won't break programs using the old features.
 Until then, the version number will stay at 0.1.x.